wassupluke/Launcher/docs/actions-and-gestures.md

 - Tap then swipe up, down, left, or right

-    To execute these gesture consistently, it is helpful to think of them as double taps, where the finger stays on the screen after the second tap and then does a swipe.
+    To execute these gestures consistently, it is helpful to think of them as double taps, where the finger stays on the screen after the second tap and then does a swipe.
     The swipe must start very shortly after the tap ended.